 But how are they one continent when they are connected only by a tiny little sliver of virtually impassable land?

-Yet, Europe and Asia are considered two different continents when they are connected by a massive swath of land crisscrossed by roads, trains, and no clear division (unless you count a low lying mountain range)?
+Yet, they consider Europe and Asia to be two different continents when they are connected by a massive swath of land crisscrossed by roads, trains, and no clear division (unless you count a low lying mountain range)?

 I’m of the mind that Europe and Asia should be considered one continent, Eurasia, but I can’t fathom how North and South America could be considered one continent.

-Medellin is one the plastic surgery capitals of the world, which may also be why it is so renowned for its beautiful women.
+Medellin is one of the plastic surgery capitals of the world, which may have something to do with why it is so renowned for its beautiful women.

 I’m not a big fan plastic surgery, but to each their own, I guess.

-But what is truly absurd are the butt implants that have become all the rage here… They look absolutely terrible (sometimes even terrifying), I mean we are talking about a big boxy (literally square shaped) thing stuck on their backside.
+But what is truly absurd are the butt implants that have become all the rage with Colombian women here… They look absolutely terrible (sometimes even terrifying), I mean we are talking about a big boxy (literally square shaped) thing stuck on their backside.

-Sometimes looking out my window in Laureles, I could barely see the other end of the valley, near Las Palmas.
-Everything turns into a China-like soupy haze, they advise people against doing any physical exercise, and then the government declares a Car-Free day and life returns to normal while the pollution remains.
+Sometimes looking out my window in the Laureles neighborhood, I could barely see the other end of the valley, near Las Palmas.
+Everything turns into a China-like soupy haze, they advise people against doing any physical exercise, the government declares a Car-Free day, and the next day life returns to normal while the pollution remains.

-The sheer amount of low quality cars from China and India, the hundreds of thousands of motos, and the old buses spitting out black smoke are all a huge problem that they are doing nothing to address, but they are planting more trees, I guess (even as they chop down others for infrastructure projects).
+The sheer amount of low-quality cars from China and India, the hundreds of thousands of motos, and the old buses spitting out black smoke are all a HUGE problem that they are doing nothing to address, but they are planting more trees, I guess (even as they chop down others for more big infrastructure projects).

-Medellin is fairly innovative when it comes to public transport, but they need to do more to proactively tackle this problem because it only continues to get worse.
+Medellin is innovative when it comes to public transport, but they need to do more to proactively tackle this problem because it only continues to get worse each year.

 Litter, Litter, Everywhere